ergflow/ergflow-android/README.md

 ![demo gif](images/ergflow_demo.gif)

-It also creates an HTML report that can be downloaded after the session.
+It also creates a report that can be downloaded after the session.

 [sample report](https://ergflow.github.io/samples/SampleReport.html)